Community Examples

 |---|---|---|

-| Spot price | Inkoopprijs | Variable (= energy_price attribute) |
+| Spot price | Inkoopprijs | Variable (energy_price attribute; unit depends on display mode) |

 | Energy tax | Energiebelasting | ~0.0916 β¬/kWh (excl.
 VAT) |